akka/akka-http-quickstart-java.g8/docs/src/main/paradox/json.md

 ----------------

 When exercising the app, you interacted with JSON payloads.
-How does the example app convert data between JSON format and data that can be used by Scala classes?
+How does the example app convert data between JSON format and data that can be used by Java classes?
 Fur this purposes akka.http has `akka.http.javadsl.marshallers.jackson.Jackson`

 We're using the [Jackson](https://github.com/FasterXML/jackson) library here, along with akka-http wrapper that provides marshallers  `Jackson.marshaller()`.
 It does ot provide type safety like `Spray` on compile time